 It’s Wednesday, 5pm, and I’m nervously awaiting my grade in Organic Chemistry, the class I’ve been quietly suffering through since January.
-All afternoon, I’ve been getting anxious, speculative texts from my classmates, kids for whom this matters a great deal more than it does with me.
+Heightening this anticipation, I’ve been getting barraged by a stream of anxious texts from my classmates all afternoon, kids for whom this matters a great deal more than it does with me.

 “How’d you do?”
 “Think he’ll curve?”
 “The final was so hard!”

-It started on a whim.
+It all started on a whim.
 A local community college was offering it at a time that worked with my full-time schedule, and it was super cheap ($300).
 Why not?
-Never mind that I’m a year younger than the teacher and twice the age of every student in the room, current nurses and future doctors who talk of entrance exams and hangovers.
+Never mind that I’m a year younger than the teacher and twice the age of every student in the room–current nurses and future doctors who talk of entrance exams and hangovers.

 Fortunately, most of them haven’t probed too much.
 What they know about me is that I’m some sort of “computer guy,” that I’m married, and that I’m taking the class for no clear reason.

-And that I’m much older than all of them.
 I want to elaborate that while some men have midlife crises, others take college courses that have no bearing on their lives.
-But they usually tune me out when I talk – it’s so hard to compete with the allure of social media.
+But they usually tune me out when I talk: It’s so hard to compete with the allure of social media.

 There’s another piece of weirdness about this experience.
 This campus, this community college in the heart of Houston’s Third Ward, used to be my high school.
 The classroom where I have been studying OChem stands on the ancient burial ground that once housed my algebra and history classrooms.